 17Someone can, under the law, acquire up to 5% of a firm's stock without announcing the acquisition.
-Once the 5% limit has been hit, the acquirer must "announce" the acquisition by filing a report with the SEC, and the report must list not only the acquirer's position but also his or her intentions, such as a passive investment or a takeover.
-These reports are monitored closely, so as soon as one is filed, management is alerted to the imminent possibility of a takeover.
+Once the 5% limit has been hit, the acquirer has 10 days to "announce" the acquisition by filing Schedule 13D with the SEC.
+Schedule 13D reports not only the acquirer's number of shares but also his or her intentions, such as a passive investment or a takeover.
+These reports are monitored closely, so as soon as one is filed, management is alerted to the possibility of an imminent takeover.